 Jesus fulfilled all requirements of the Passover sacrifice.
 The Bible shows He was inspected and found to be without defect.
-He was the lamb chosen by God for His household.
+He was the Lamb chosen by God for His household.
 He was presented at the Temple and was accepted when the priests laid hands on his head.
 He cleaned the leaven from His house, the Temple.
 Jesus’ blood was placed on the doorposts of His house, from which His cross was made.
 He was sacrificed in the presence of Yahweh north of the altar.
 His blood was sprinkled around the altar.
-His body was consumed by the group He celebrated Passover with.
-He was washed, oiled, salted and was roasted over the fire.
-All that remained uneaten of His sacrifice until the next day was burned up.
+The group He celebrated Passover with consumed His body.
+He was washed, oiled, salted, and roasted over the fire.
+The next day fire consumed all that remained uneaten of His sacrifice.

 This is one in a series of articles about Jesus fulfilling the required sacrifices in the Old Testament.
-When Jesus offered up His life to as a sacrifice to God He fulfilled Scripture.
-This is a complex topic because Jesus fulfilled the requirements for multiple sacrifices simultaneously.
+When Jesus offered up His life as a sacrifice to God, He fulfilled Scripture.
+This topic is complex because Jesus fulfilled the requirements for many sacrifices simultaneously.
 The New Testament gives us many hints as to what He fulfilled—Jesus fulfilled the Passover He fulfilled the Atonement.
 He fulfilled the Firstfruits offering.
 He fulfilled the Red Heifer offering.
-He was anointed High Priest.
-This does not exhaust what Jesus fulfilled, because He was also the Temple being anointed.
-Each sacrifice was complete in relation to the Levitical priests of Israel and/or Jesus as the priest being anointed.
-Also Jesus is doing all of the requirements in relation to the Temple in Jerusalem and in regards to His own body, the Temple.
+He was anointed, High Priest.
+This list does not exhaust what Jesus fulfilled because He was also the Temple being anointed.
+Each sacrifice was complete in relation to the Levitical priests of Israel or Jesus as the priest being anointed.
+Also, Jesus was doing all of the requirements in relation to the Temple in Jerusalem and with His own body, the Temple.
 So each topic will be broken down and handled individually.
 Some times, there is out of order information required for a different part of this article that is relevant at a particular point.
-Properly understood each sacrificial requirement gives insight into God/Jesus and His ways.
-Many of the events to the first and last days of Jesus’ life relate directly to this subject so it is important even if this subject has not been previously brought to the light.
+Correctly understood each sacrificial requirement gives insight into God/Jesus and His ways.
+Many of the events in Jesus’ first and last days relate., It is important even if this subject has not been previously brought to the light.

 Table of Contents